 Step 2: Cut the Watermelon in Half

-Place the rinsed watermelon on a large cutting board and cut in half widthwise (not stem to stem) using a sharp knife.
+Place the rinsed watermelon on a large cutting board and cut in half (widthwise or crosswise — it doesn’t really matter) using a sharp knife.
 As with any large melon (or winter squash), take care when doing this and watch your fingers!

 Step 3: Slice into Sticks